What is Accelerated Depreciation?

 #1 – Preferential Treatment

-This method allows the business to deduct their expenses faster/quicker than the asset actually worn out, and this will lead to decision biases like when to invest and how much to invest.
+This method allows the business to deduct their expenses faster/quicker than the asset worn out, leading to decision biases like when to invest and how much to invest.

 #2 – Future deduction a problem for growing business

-The accelerated method only allows higher deduction in the early years but does not create huge tax deduction in real terms, and this deferring amount can pose a huge problem for growing business as with time their income increase and they will fall in higher tax bracket and have to pay a higher amount.
+The accelerated method only allows higher deductions in the early years.
+Still, it does not create a huge tax deduction in real terms, and this deferring amount can pose a huge problem for growing businesses as, with time, their income increases, and they will fall into a higher tax bracket and have to pay a higher amount.

 #3 – Recaptured Deprecation Risk

 Under this method, you can sell the asset once full depreciation is shown on papers.
-But in reality, the asset is still having a useful life as it is not completely worn out.
+But in reality, the asset still has a useful life as it is not completely worn out.
 It still possesses economic value.

-In such scenarios, the income tax department will take back the deductions as it was not a fully depreciated asset, so this will become a loss-making scenario.
+In such scenarios, the income tax department will take back the deductions as it was not a fully depreciated asset, which will become a loss-making scenario.